 FIG 1: Fanucdatagui output

 In the above example the controller replied which means that it is reachable and has the FOCAS option installed and enabled.
-If you get an error please look here to find out the reason.
+In case of an error FanucDataGui outputs the reason for it.

 Clicking on button ‘Clear’ empties the output field on the right side.